expo/expo/docs/pages/app-signing/local-credentials.md

 ## credentials.json

-If you opt-in to manual credentials configuration, you will create a `credentials.json` file at the root of your project and it will look something like this:
+If you opt in to local credentials configuration, you'll need to create a `credentials.json` file at the root of your project and it should look something like this:

 ```json
 {